amit-saini2006/amit-saini2006/README.md

 ## 🚀 About Me

-"I'm just getting into coding, and honestly, I’m not sure how or why I started, but now it feels like I can’t imagine my life without it.
-Coding has become my partner — without it, something feels off, like I’m missing a piece."
+"I’m just getting into coding, and honestly, I’m not sure how or why I started.
+But now, it feels like coding is something I truly enjoy.
+It has become my partner — without it, something feels off, like I’m missing a piece."

 ### 💻 Why Coding?
-"Coding happened by accident, but now it’s something I can’t imagine living without.
-It’s like an endless puzzle that I can’t stop working on, and every time I learn something new, I get even more excited to see what comes next."
+"Coding happened by accident, but now it excites, frustrates, and motivates me.
+It’s like an endless puzzle that I can’t stop working on.
+Every time I learn something new, I get even more excited to see what comes next."

 ### 🔧 Technologies & Tools
 - **Languages**: JavaScript, C++